iExecBlockchainComputing/documentation/for-developers/go-to-production.md

 If you're developing a Confidential Computing application, then you'll need to be aware of important information.

 ### Remote attestation
-With the integration of TEE frameworks in iExec, you do not need to worry about [remote attestation](../help/glossary.md#remote-attestation).
-We do that for you, we guarantee that the code is running inside an enclave.
+With the integration of TEE frameworks in iExec, you do not need to worry about [remote attestation](../help/glossary.md#remote-attestation). iExec does that for you, guaranteeing that the code is running inside an enclave.

 ### The SMS is not meant to be a recovery storage